keyucui/homepage/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Keyu's personal website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
-I am **Keyu Cui**, a fourth-year PhD student in Information Systems at Xi'an Jiaotong University.
-I participated in a joint program with HEC Paris from 2024 to 2025, advised by [Xitong Li](https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/li-xitong) and [Shan Liu](http://gr.xjtu.edu.cn/web/shanliu).
-Prior to that, I received my bachelor’s degree in Computer Science and Finance from University of Electronic Science and Technology of China in 2020.
+Welcome!
+I am **Keyu Cui**, a Ph.D. candidate in Information Systems at Xi'an Jiaotong University.
+I was also a joint Ph.D. student at HEC Paris from 2024 to 2025, advised by [Xitong Li](https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/li-xitong) and [Shan Liu](http://gr.xjtu.edu.cn/web/shanliu).
+I received my bachelor’s degree in Computer Science and Finance from University of Electronic Science and Technology of China in 2020.

 My research focuses on digital platforms, AI and technology adoption, user-generated content, and digital content pricing.
 More recently, I have expanded my research to AI for Science and Social Science, exploring how AI transforms scientific innovation, collaboration, and knowledge production.